 The most common of all is a clogged pipe.
-The air-conditioner works by removing excess water vapour in the environment and pushing the air it takes in through a series of cooling coils which cools the air and returns it out.
+The air-conditioner works by removing excess water vapor in the environment and pushing the air it takes in through a series of cooling coils which cool the air and return it out.
 The water is then collected onto a dripping tray at the back which flows down into the pipe that flows into the nearby toilet.
 When the pipe is clogged by either dust or a foreign object, it will start to clog up water and thus the water will drip from the unit rather than be drained through the pipe.

-A clogged pipe usually will become a breeding ground for mould and thus produce a decomposing sour smell through the air-conditioning.
+A clogged pipe usually will become a breeding ground for mold and thus produce a decomposing sour smell through the air-conditioning.
 If that is the case, contact your local air-conditioning service company immediately.